vinittiwari01/calculator-in-c/README.md

 # calculator-in-c

 This project is a simple command-line calculator written in C language.
-It allows users to perform basic arithmetic operations — Addition, Subtraction, Multiplication, and Division — through an easy-to-use menu-driven interface.
+It allows users to perform basic arithmetic operations like Addition, Subtraction, Multiplication, and Division through an easy-to-use menu driven interface.
 <br>
 The calculator demonstrates the use of loops, switch-case statements, and conditional handling in C programming.
 <br>